-Rebecca Lock (Phantom of The Opera, Mary Poppins, Mamma Mia!) singing It Is What It Is from the musical Daisy at Caroline Kay's Live At Zedel gig in London, September 2019.
+Rebecca Lock (Phantom of The Opera, Mary Poppins, Mamma Mia!) singing It Is What It Is from the musical Daisy at Caroline's Live At Zedel gig in London, September 2019.
 In the show, the character of 'Mother' sings this song to her daughter, Daisy.

-Fra Fee (Les Miserables, The Ferryman, Translations) singing A Million Things with Caroline Kay, a duet from the musical Daisy at Caroline Kay's Live At Zedel gig in London, September 2019.
+Fra Fee (Les Miserables, The Ferryman, Translations) singing A Million Things with Caroline Kay, a duet from the musical at Caroline's Live At Zedel gig in London, September 2019.
 You can listen to the studio recording of this song on all major online music stores and streaming sites.

 A clip of the song 'A New Day', filmed at the first read/sing-through of the show in London, featuring Irish West End performers Alison Arnopp, Adam Gillian, Carol Heffernan, Alan McHale, Ben Morris, Danny Murphy, Claire O'Leary, Brigid Shine, and Tom Lees on piano.
 Footage by Hícaro Nicolai.